LB7 6.6 Duramax Common Issues, Problems, and Fixes

 Water Pumps – Another issue with the LB7 Duramax is the water pump leaking.
 This one is fairly common and unfortunately a huge pain in the butt to change.
 Water will seep from the underside of the pump.
 Be prepared though because you will have to remove the dampner pulley to get the pump off.
 The pulleys are pressed onto the crank and you will need a really good puller to get it off.

 Allison Transmission - The Allison transmission behind the LB7 Duramax to be honest is nothing to brag about in stock form.
 If you add a programmer that adds 100 horsepower or more, you will be able to limp the transmission.
 The Allison transmission is very sensitive to slip and will derate the power as soon as it detects any slip.
 Usually you can just clear the code or restart the truck to get full power back.
 Aside from an entire trans rebuild with better parts, we suggest adding an ATS Co-Pilot to help raise holding power.
 We have had really good luck adding the Co-Pilot to bone stock transmissions and solving the limp problem with just a programmer.

-If you are having a problem with your 2001-2004 Duramax 6.6 LB7 diesel engine, please feel free to give us a call.
+If you need to order parts your 2001-2004 Duramax 6.6 LB7 diesel engine, please feel free to give us a call.
 We carry a full line of repair and performance parts for these engines that we install in our shop on a regular basis.
 Odds are we have run across your problem before and would be glad to help.
 Call us at 1-877-367-9351.